DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \subsubsection{Semantic Token Learning}

-To ensure semantic tokens retain only linguistic content (e.g., phonemes, tones) while excluding stylistic noise (e.g., timbre, prosody), we adopt an ASR-supervised paradigm consistent with recent discrete speech tokenization works \citep{chen2025emova, tao2024toneunit, dstk2025}.
-Given a speech waveform $x$, we use a pre-trained HuBERT model as the semantic encoder, which captures robust phonetic and lexical representations via large-scale self-supervised pre-training.
-A Finite Scale Quantization (FSQ) \citep{fsq} layer is appended to discretize the continuous encoder outputs into semantic tokens, with a codebook size of 1024 and a frame rate of 25Hz.
-Formally, semantic tokens are defined as:
+Following recent discrete speech tokenization work \citep{chen2025emova, tao2024toneunit, dstk2025}, we learn semantic tokens under ASR supervision so that they retain linguistic content while suppressing acoustic style information.
+Given a speech waveform $x$, we use a pre-trained HuBERT model as the semantic encoder, followed by a Finite Scale Quantization (FSQ) layer \citep{fsq} to discretize the continuous representations into semantic tokens at 25 Hz:

 where $\mathcal{Z}$ denotes the discrete token space, $T_s$ is the sequence length, and $D_s$ is the FSQ codebook size.
 We enforce strict linguistic constraints by training the HuBERT-FSQ pipeline with Connectionist Temporal Classification (CTC) loss \citep{graves2006connectionist}.
-After training, the lightweight decoder for loss computation is discarded, and the HuBERT-FSQ module is frozen as a dedicated semantic token extractor to avoid interfering with subsequent acoustic token learning.
+After training, the auxiliary CTC decoder is discarded and the HuBERT-FSQ module is frozen as the semantic tokenizer for subsequent acoustic token learning.
+The semantic tokenizer uses FSQ with 6 channels and 4 levels per channel ($4^6$).